IMF says global growth to stay weak, warns of populist fallout

 "Without determined policy action to support economic activity over the short and longer terms, sub-par growth at recent levels risks perpetuating itself."

-The new forecasts were released as economic policymakers gather in Washington for this week's IMF and World Bank annual meetings amid growing public sentiment against trade and globalization - from Britain's vote to leave the European Union to U.S. presidential candidate Donald Trump's threats to levy punitive tariffs on goods from China and Mexico.
+The new forecasts were released as global policymakers begin gathering in Washington for the IMF and World Bank annual meetings this week.

-The report found that a deceleration in trade liberalization and an uptick in protectionist policies has contributed to the slowdown in global trade since 2008, which, in turn has weighed on global growth.

-The IMF said advanced economies as a whole will see a slight weakening of growth in 2016 to 1.6 percent, while emerging market economies will see a slight gain to 4.2 percent growth.
+The IMF said advanced economies as a whole will see a weakening of growth in 2016, down 0.2 percentage point from July to 1.6 percent, while emerging market and developing economies will see a 0.1 percentage point gain in growth to 4.2 percent.

+The IMF said its 2017 forecast for both groups was unchanged, with advanced economies forecast to grow 1.8 percent and emerging markets growing 4.6 percent.

-The United States accounts for much of the slowing in advanced economies, with a reduction to 1.6 percent growth from 2.2 percent forecast in July, as weak business investment and a drawdown of goods inventories caused a disappointing first-half performance.
+The United States accounts for much of the decline in advanced economies, with a reduction to 1.6 percent growth from 2.2 percent forecast in July, due to a disappointing first-half performance caused by weak business investment and a draw-down of goods inventories.

-Obstfeld applauded the U.S. central bank's decision to hold interest rates steady in September, and urged it to continue its gradual and data-driven approach to rate hikes, saying inflation was still below the Fed's target and the U.S. economy was not in danger of overheating.
+The drag from a stronger dollar and lower energy prices should fade by next year.

+The Fund also argued for a gradual approach to Federal Reserve interest rate hikes "tied to clear signs that wages and prices are firming durably."

-Resilient consumer spending in Britain after the "Brexit" vote prompted the IMF to lift its 2016 UK forecast by 0.1 percentage point to 1.8 percent, but it lowered its 2017 forecast to 1.1 percent on anticipation that separation talks over the next two and a half years will take a bigger toll on investment in the country.
+For Britain, the IMF lifted its 2016 forecast by 0.1 percentage point as retail spending has held up better than expected after the June vote to leave the European Union.

+But it lowered its 2017 forecast by 0.2 percentage points to 1.1 percent on anticipation that uncertainty over separation from Europe will take a bigger toll on investment in the country.

-Growth forecasts for China remained unchanged at 6.6 percent for 2016 and 6.2 percent for 2017 as strong policy support and credit growth were fuelling domestic consumption, while India's growth will improve slightly to 7.6 percent in both years.
+Growth forecasts for China remained unchanged at 6.6 percent for 2016 and 6.2 percent for 2017 as strong policy support and credit growth were fueling domestic consumption.

+India's growth will improve slightly to 7.6 percent in both years, while Russia will benefit from a rebound in energy prices.

-Obstfeld said that persistently weak growth that leaves lower-income people behind has fuelled a political movement "that blames globalization for all woes" and seeks to raise trade barriers.
+Obstfeld said that persistently weak growth that leaves lower-income people behind has fueled a political movement "that blames globalization for all woes" and seeks to raise trade barriers, adding that the vote for "Brexit" was one example of this.

 The IMF said other risks to the outlook included further turbulence from China's transition towards a more consumer-driven economy, another drop in commodity prices, a sharp hike in trade barriers and a flare-up in geopolitical tensions.